St John's College, Durham

-St John's College is a college of the University of Durham, United Kingdom.
-It is one of only two "recognised colleges" of the university, the other being St Chad's.
-This means that it is financially and constitutionally independent of the university and has a greater degree of administrative independence than the other, "maintained", colleges.
+St John's is Durham's second smallest college only to St Chad's.
+Being an independent college, St John's is financially and constitutionally independent of the university and has a greater degree of administrative independence than the other, "maintained", colleges.
 However, to maintain its status as a recognised college, the university council must approve the appointment of its principal and be notified of changes to its constitution.